rileytwo/QLColorCode/README.md

 This is a Quick Look plugin that renders source code with syntax highlighting, using the [Highlight library](http://www.andre-simon.de).

+To install Highlight, [download the library manualy](http://www.andre-simon.de/zip/download.php), or use homebrew `brew install highlight`

 To install the plugin, just drag it to `~/Library/QuickLook`.
 You may need to create that folder if it doesn't already exist.